 Miranda Lewis has worked as an editor and copy-writer for publishers, museums, libraries, and online resources.
-A graduate of the Courtauld Institute, where she focussed on sixteenth-century French portrait drawings, she takes responsibility for the metadata within EMLO and works with our contributors.
+A post-graduate of the Courtauld Institute, where she focussed on sixteenth-century French portrait drawings, she takes responsibility for the metadata within EMLO and works with its contributors.
 Her fiction has also been published in literary magazines and collections.

 Editorial Assistant / firstname.lastname@example.org

 Charlotte Marique spent four happy months as an intern with Cultures of Knowledge in Spring 2014.
 She completed her BA and MA at Université de Liège (Belgium), where her master’s thesis focused on Czech contemporary art.
 Between 2014 and 2015, she studied the correspondence and writings of sixteenth-century Florentine sculptor Baccio Bandinelli.
 In April 2017, she became EMLO’s Editorial Assistant.
 In her free time, she enjoys music, travelling, and cooking.